Atlas975/Notes/Cybersecurity/Hashing.md

 	- **Compression**: should reduce the size of input data
 	- **Efficiency**: should be fast to apply
 	- **One-way**: infeasible to find x from y: h(x) = y
-	- **Weak collision resistance**: should be hard to find two inputs with same output
+	- **Weak collision resistance**: should be hard to find two inputs with same hash
 	- **Strong collision resistance**: should be hard to find two identical hashes

 ## Cryptographic attacks